bcgov/digital_marketplace/docs/HELM_DEPLOY.md

 - Paste the `token` value into the repositories [GitHub secrets](https://github.com/bcgov/digital_marketplace/settings/secrets/actions) in `OPENSHIFT_TOKEN`

 ## Secrets
 The secrets we need to set are in github.
 Secrets common to all of the deploys are i the repository secrets.
 Secrets that are specific to the environment (dev, test or prod) are in the environment secrets.
 They are read in in the `/.github/workflows/publish_deploy_image.yml` workflow, which passes them to the action `/.github/actions/action.yaml`.
-This injects them to the script `/lib/helm_deploy.sh` script, which supplies them to the helm values, which are consumed in `deploy.yaml`.
+This gives them to the script `/lib/helm_deploy.sh` script, which supplies them to the helm values, which are consumed in `deploy.yaml`.

+Other secrets are generated in `helm/templates/*Secret.yaml` files, and stored in OpenShift.
+These are read in `deploy.yaml` byt the name of the secret, and the values key.

 In Openshift gui, the secrets are found as an admin under `Workloads` -> `Secrets`.

+**NOTE** The [BCGov spilo-chart](https://bcgov.github.io/spilo-chart) creates some secrets as well.
+More infor in their docs, but the ones we reference in `deploy.yaml` are from the secret suffixed with `-spilo`.

+## Chart.yaml
+The Helm chart for this deployment.
+Requirement includes [BCGov spilo-chart](https://bcgov.github.io/spilo-chart) which is responsible for deploying Patroni and Postgres.

 ## Helm Templates